Filipe-Mendes/isel-leic-pc-s1920v-li51n/zoom/blackboard-09.md

  */

 class SemaphoreKernelStyleImplicitMonitor {
 	// implicit Java monitor that synchronizes access to the mutable shared state
 	// and supports also the control synchronization on its condition variable. private final Object monitor = new Object();

-	// the request object
+	// the request type
 	private static class Request {
 		final int acquires;     // the number of requested permits boolean done;           // true when completed

 		Request(int acquires) { this.acquires = acquires; }
 	}

 	// the queue of pending acquire requests private final LinkedList<Request> reqQueue = new LinkedList<Request>();

 	// the synchronization state: the number of available permits private int permits;

 	// initialize the semaphore
 	public SemaphoreKernelStyleImplicitMonitor(int initialPermits) {
 		if (initial < 0)